markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - Find the CSS rule for `.trainer-bio p` and move its `line-height` declaration to the `.trainer-bio` rule

 Next thing we want to do is go into the `index.html` document using VSCode and move the second trainer's `img` element above the `div` with a class of `trainer-bio`, so it matches the other two trainers.
+In Run Buddy 1.0, our three trainers alternated when it came to their image placement.
+For Run Buddy 2.0, they will all have the same "image then text" layout.

 Once that is complete, look through all three trainer `article` elements and remove any classes that mention `text-left`, `text-right`, `img-left`, or `img-right`, as we do not need those anymore.
 They should now all have this HTML structure (with varying content, of course):